CollegiumXR/b8ExtrudePull/README.md

 ## Use

-Accessible in the 'Edit, Face select' mode using the key combination **'alt + e'**
+**[alt] + [e]** in the Edit, Face select mode

-or the menu **'Mesh → Extrude → Extrude Pull Geometry'**.
+or the menu **Mesh → Extrude → Extrude Pull Geometry**.

-It has been disabled in Vertex and Edge select modes to prevent the operator from crashing on some mixed up selections.

 Note that a 'Boolean Modifier' is used and applied in the background.
-It (currently) does weird things if there is nothing to cut and it obviously inherits all the [Boolean Modifier issues](https://developer.blender.org/T47030).
+Unfortunatelly the current implementation doesn't work as expected, see the [Boolean Modifier issues](https://developer.blender.org/T47030).

-For best results, use the **normal** direction.
-The global x, y, z-direction currently attempts only a tricky and very inaccurate way to get the Boolean Modifier working.
-Fortunately, you can always hit the undo shortcut and try a different approach.
+For best results, extrude in the normal direction.
+However, you can always use 'Undo' ([Ctrl] + [z]) and choose a different approach.

 ![Screenshot from 2019-06-30 16-55-58](https://user-images.githubusercontent.com/4047289/60398425-113abc00-9b58-11e9-8276-dea44e8c2d21.png)